 And what if a specialist provider could also add to this the management of time series data, validated and clean, with which a firm can confidently test and run models or perform portfolio risk analytics.
 All this is already available to buy side firms as a no-code capability, delivered by data management experts.
-For example, using an operational data store (ODS) in its Risk Master framework, GoldenSource can take in data, perform any necessary processing and then feed it into Snowflake or other cloud data warehouse/lake services, to a customized data model.
+For example, using an operational data store (ODS) in its Time-Series Master framework, GoldenSource can take in data, perform any necessary processing and then feed it into Snowflake or other cloud data warehouse/lake services, to a customized data model.
 Therefore, end-to-end data goes into that customized data model, through modeling and analytics programs that can switch between those various data sources without coding, freeing up the teams within the firm to get the best business results.

 This seamless switch between data sources is powered by our Quant WorkBench, which uses a new scripting language, QLIScript, to take the data from the different layers in our data systems and pipe it anywhere it is needed for analytics.
 Quant WorkBench is agnostic to where data sits.
-It can read data directly from our Risk Master tables or from a data lake, and users can pick and choose which vendor’s data they want to onboard.
+It can read data directly from our Time-Series Master tables or from a data lake, and users can pick and choose which vendor’s data they want to onboard.
 The infrastructure of the underlying GoldenSource solution links all the selected data together.

-The functions of our ODS, Risk Master and Quant WorkBench are flexible, so users can also pair these with data lake houses or delta lakes, which can contain linked together and reconciled data in a manner more advanced than an inhouse data warehouse is likely to achieve.
+The functions of our ODS, Time-Series Master and Quant WorkBench are flexible, so users can also pair these with data lake houses or delta lakes, which can contain linked together and reconciled data in a manner more advanced than an inhouse data warehouse is likely to achieve.

 Collectively, our continuing investment and innovations in data capabilities represent a path to data management and modeling that is efficient and affordable for firms aspiring to understand data in support of investment and trading decisions.